Forgiveness and Forgiving

 Tyler Perry: It’s not an easy journey to get to a place where you forgive people.
 But it is such a powerful place because it frees you.

-HELPFUL TOOLS – ONE: Forgive myself
+HELPFUL TOOLS – ONE: Forgive me

 - A child is inside me: can I hold my inner child with unconditional love and kindness?